 have prepared for him to live in, whether your premises are secure, whether he will be required to spend time alone, how your children feel about your new family member, ..... and more!

 Dogs West can provide you with details and dates of shows and events and contact details for breeders and breed clubs.
-All Dogs West members are bound to adhere to a Member’s Code of Ethics relating to the keeping, welfare, breeding and selling of dogs.
+All Dogs West members are bound to adhere to a [ Article SMBWF51TWQ9TEEGWRVQTT9BX0EF01E not found.] relating to the keeping, welfare, breeding and selling of dogs.